Constraining the hadronic properties of star-forming galaxies above $1\, \rm GeV$ with 15-years Fermi-LAT data

 This is crucial in order to capture the shared properties of these sources.

-Then, we have extrapolated this information to constrain the diffuse $\gamma$-ray and neutrino spectra of SFGs and SBGs, finding that they contribute about $20\%$ to the EGB above $50\, \rm GeV$.
+Then, we have extrapolated this information to constrain the diffuse $\gamma$-ray and neutrino spectra of SFGs and SBGs, finding that they contribute about $12\%$ to the EGB above $50\, \rm GeV$.
 The corresponding neutrino flux is strongly dependent on the spectral index distribution along the source class.
 Indeed, if it is fixed at $\gamma = 2.3$ for the entire source spectrum, the contribution is negligible to the diffuse neutrino flux measured by ICeCube.

-By contrast, if there is a continuous distribution of this parameter within the source class, the contribution to the diffuse neutrino flux could increase by up to 40\% because of sources with hard spectra.
+By contrast, if there is a continuous distribution of this parameter within the source class, the contribution to the diffuse neutrino flux could increase by up to 20\% because of sources with hard spectra.
 Therefore, future measurements, which aim to expand the sample of galaxies above the discovery threshold, will be essential to test how this parameter varies across the SFGs and SBGs population and to quantify its impact on the diffuse neutrino flux.